islandproblem/islandproblem/essay.md

 - However, it can also run the lab with humanoid robots — that will soon be under $30K — creating a lab that doesn't even need *oxygen* to run.
 - It can be anonymous, and almost impossible to trace back to a human, so it breaks standard legal liability.
 - It could covertly run as a trojan horse: "I'm just running a software development company for you.
 Ignore the high GPU usage at night, and all of the weird web requests."
-- It could be a widespread vector of strategic coercion ("Give me a bigger datacenter, or I will release a virus") because it represents a low-computation way to gain a lot of computation.

-#### This is the result.
+#### Once we have these, we have a problem.

-With all of these together, this becomes a nightmare machine.
+With all of these components together, we will build a nightmare machine.

 <!--This is the kind of thing that today's Einstein needs to inform today's Eisenhower about.-->

+We will have an AI model — a file, maybe a few terabytes — that can run on a small GPU cluster, and can do all of the tasks needed in order to bootstrap a bioweapon lab on its own.

-It could create *hundreds* of hidden labs, all run by human-PhD-level intelligences.
+This AI model could create *hundreds* of hidden labs, all run by human-PhD-level intelligences.

-Could the safe AGIs stop *all* of these hidden labs?
+Even if the frontier AI companies build massive, safe AGI systems to protect us, can they stop *all* of these hidden labs?

-Doesn't this seem unlikely — even for AGIs?
+Doesn't this seem unlikely — even for the biggest AGIs?

+#### We need to break our world to stop it.

-Once these capabilities exist, it leads to two untenable solutions:
+Once these capabilities exist, it leads to two *very bad* solutions:

-- AGIs develop dystopian surveillance that monitors every corner of the world, controls *all AI development*, and prevents all hidden bioweapon labs *everywhere*.
+- We must use massive, centralized AGIs to run **dystopian surveillance** — where these AGIs monitor every physical corner of the world, control *all AI development*, and somehow prevent all hidden bioweapon labs *everywhere*.

 - Or, just *not have bodies* — and all of the standard vulnerabilities that they include — like central nervous systems that can be disabled by neurotoxins, or DNA-based cell replication that a virus can exploit.